caetano-colin/bigquery-record-manager/README.md

 * Go to the Cloud Run console and click on your job to view the logs.
 * If you encounter the error `ERROR: (gcloud.beta.run.jobs.create) User X does not have permission to access namespaces instance Y (or it may not exist): Permission 'iam.serviceaccounts.actAs' denied on service account Z (or it may not exist)` when creating the Cloud Run job, please consult [this page](https://cloud.google.com/iam/docs/service-accounts-actas).
+* If your Cloud Run Job logs a message like `Info: found retention records in the catalog: []` and you were expecting the query to return records: This can happen due to missing permissions, to resolve this issue, ensure that the service account has `roles/bigquery.dataViewer` and `roles/datacatalog.viewer` on the data and tag templates being queried (this may be on a different project than the one that is running the Job).